 Under the hood of all the Strada variants in the Philippines is the 2.4-liter 4N15 inline-4 DOHC turbodiesel MIVEC engine.
 At most, this engine can produce up to 179 horsepower and 430 Nm of torque.
 For the manual variants, it uses a six-speed manual transmission.
 The automatic variant in turn makes use of a six-speed torque converter-type automatic tranny with paddle shifters.

-Of note, each trim (except the GLX Plus which only has 4x2) has a 4x4 version.
-For these 4x4 variants, the Strada uses a permanent system.
-Do note though that only the Athlete 4x4 AT is equipped with Mitsubishi’s famed Super Select 4WD-II, which allows for on-the-fly switching between the available 4x4 modes.
-The GLS 4x4 MT also has a dial-type 4x4 mode selector, but it isn’t as advanced as the Super Select II on the Athlete.
-Of note, the Athlete 4x4 AT also has a locking center differential.
+Of note, each trim comes with a 4x4 version.
+These 4x4 variants uses Mitsubishi’s famed Super Select 4WD-II drivetrain, which allows for on-the-fly switching between the available 4x4 modes.
+The GLS 4x4 MT also has a dial-type 4x4 mode selector, but it isn’t as advanced as the Super Select II on the Athlete 4x4.
+Of note, both the Athlete 4x4 AT and the GLS 4x4 also come standard with a locking differential.

-The GLS 4x4 MT is the only 4x4 variant with a manual tranny
+The GLS 4x4 MT is the only 4x4 variant with a manual transmission

 Suspension-wise, all trims of the Philippine-spec Strada use a double-wishbone type front suspension, and leaf springs for the rear.
 Braking is handled by a ventilated front disc brake and a leading and trailing rear drum brake.
 The Strada also comes standard with a hand-operated manual parking brake.